nosia-ai/nosia/README.md

 ### Custom completion model

-By default, Nosia uses the `qwen2.5` completion model and the `nomic-embed-text` embeddings model.
+By default, Nosia uses the `qwen2.5` completion model, the `nomic-embed-text` embeddings model and the `bespoke-minicheck` checking model.

 You can use any completion model available on Ollama by setting the `LLM_MODEL` environment variables during the installation.